NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 Now that we're observing notifications and updating our keyboard-related state, we need to update the view to take that state into account.

-To do that, we'll add three view modifiers to our `VStack`:
+To do that, we'll add the following three view modifiers to our `VStack`:

 ```swift
   // Pad the bottom of the view to raise it above the keyboard